mysticflute/oatmeal/README.md

 #### oatmeal.refillJar

 Forces a refresh of the known cookies.
 Normally you won't need to call this externally.
 An instance where you might need to is if you respecify the source.
 The previously parsed cookies would be cached and unless you add a new one it won't get updated.
-You can force that update by calling this method.
+You can force that update instead by calling this method.

 #### oatmeal.source(string)